verisimilitude20201/notes/Videos/Hussain_Nasser_YouTube/System_Design_Tools/redis.md

 2. Journalling - append only log: Append the value of a key to a commit log.
 All inserts, updates, deletes are appended to this log.
 3. Acknowledge - when?
 Is it when it appended in-memory or appended to log?
 Ack is given when it's updated in memory
 4. Snapshotting: Periodically take a snapshot of in-memory structures and flush it to disk.
 Might loose some data
+4. Both happen asynchronously in the background

 ## Transport Protocol
+1. Uses TCP.
+All databases uses TCP.
+2. Request/Response.
+Get that key.
+Update that key.
+3. Message format - Redis Serialization Protocol (RESP)

 ## PUB/SUB
+1. Producers can subscribe to a channel and consumers can consume from it.
+2. They use a Push model and not a long polling model.
+The number of clients using Redis will be limit.

 ## Replication/Clustering
+1. Replication: One leader many followers model.
+2. Clustering: Can shard data across multiple nodes on the basis of a shard key.
+3. Combine clustering with replication.
+Each leader partition will have part of the data and each will replicate it's part to its followers.